-Get a peek into the mind of your users with, you guessed it, Peek – a user testing tool that lets you see and hear a five minute video of a real person using your website.
-It's super fast, and totally free!
+Get a peek into the mind of your users with, you guessed it, Peek – a user testing tool that lets you see and hear a five-minute video of a real person using your website.
+It's super-fast and free!

 How can you optimise your website?
 Watch videos of real people using your site and find out how to make improvements with TryMyUI.
 Similar to UserFeel, this little beauty allows you to set up a specific test, pick a target user and watch a video of them interacting with your website.
 Based on your findings, you can then take action and ensure your website is as effective as possible.
 How much does it cost?
 On the 'Personal' plan, it's free and you pay-per-test at $35 each time.
 Not bad for what you get in return.